tambasii/landingpage/README.md

 # landingpage
-For this project I’ll be creating an entire web page from a design that will be provided.
+For this project, I’ll create an entire web page from a design provided by The Odin Project.